 Pre-Employment Screening Laws Experience

-- Employers Choice Screening has been a member of NAPBS (National Association of Professional Background Screeners) for 7 years.
+- Employers Choice Screening has been a member of NAPBS (National Association of Professional Background Screeners) for seven years.
 NAPBS is a trade organization aimed to promote best practice standards for employment background screening companies.
-On a weekly basis Employers Choice Screening is updated on new laws regarding employment background checks.
+On a weekly basis, Employers Choice Screening is updated on new laws regarding employment background checks.
 All of Employers Choice Screening disclosure forms are reviewed monthly to ensure compliance with any new federal/state laws.

-- Through Employers Choice Screening membership with NAPBS the company receives a yearly updated compliance guide for all 50 states pertaining to specific laws governing employment background checks.
+- Through Employers Choice Screening membership with NAPBS, the company receives a yearly updated compliance guide for all 50 states pertaining to specific laws governing employment background checks.

-- Employers Choice Screening provides all compliance forms (releases, applicant notices, and end user certifications) to our clients once they sign up for our services.
+- Employers Choice Screening provides all compliance forms (releases, applicant notices, and end user certifications) to clients once they sign up for our services.
 Employers Choice Screening ensures full compliance with all Federal and State laws.

 Legal Compliance Explanation

 Employers Choice Screening follows the law of the FCRA (Fair Credit Reporting Act) which governs what background screening companies may report on pre-employment background reports.
 We provide a copy of the FCRA “Summary or Rights” to all employers, and instruct them to give a copy to each and every candidate they run a background check on.
 Most importantly is the release and disclosure form completed by the candidate authorizing the employer to conduct a background check on them; however, there are specific states laws that restrict pre-employment background checks and what credit reporting agencies may report.
-Oregon doesn’t have state law equivalent to the Fair Credit Reporting Act.
+Oregon does not have state law equivalent to the Fair Credit Reporting Act.
 Oregon’s Open Records statute permits any person to inspect and copy certain public records (Or.
 Rev. Stat.
 192.420).
 No Oregon statutes have been located that restrict a consumer reporting agency’s ability to obtain or report about conviction record information.

 Employers Choice Screening is a member of the National Association of Public Background Screeners (NAPBS) since 2004.
 The NAPBS is a trade organization which promotes consistency and best practice standards to credit reporting agencies nationwide.
 NAPBS always updates and informs their members of any new state law or legislation that may affect the background screening industry.
 In addition, our account representatives constantly have a pulse on new law and statutes that are being discussed in congress.